 Refugio Bonetta at the summit is always warm and cozy though…

-And some 3 kilometers from the summit, you will go through an unlit tunnel / gallery – you will pass through it a lot faster than when climbing up (from) the other side, but it’s scary and you may want to use your bike lights nonetheless.
+And some 3 kilometers from the summit, you will go through an unlit tunnel / gallery – you will pass through it a lot faster than when climbing up (from) the other side, but it’s pitch dark scary and you will need your bike lights nonetheless.

 Ponte di Legno